CentraleSupelec/tutorat/README.md

 ```
 cp -f .env.test .env.test.local
 ```

+Change LTI_KEYS_BASE_FOLDER_PATH to '/app' in your .env.local and .env.test.local

 Make sure the database name and ports are accurate in the `DATABASE_URL`.
 Otherwise, change the variable accordingly to the database definition in `docker-compose.yml`.
 ```
 DATABASE_URL="postgresql://<POSTGRES_USER>:<POSTGRES_PASSWORD>@postgres-test:<PORT>/<POSTGRES_DB>?serverVersion=15&charset=utf8"